Created in partnership with the Helpdesk on Business & Human Rights

 The fashion and apparel industry is often linked to excessive working hours in supply chains, with employees working between 10 and 12 hours — and sometimes 16 to 18 hours — a day.
 Industry-specific risk factors include:

-- Fluctuations in demand due to the varied output of clothing (winter, spring, autumn and summer), mostly at the beginning of each season, increase the risks of excessive working hours.
+• Demand fluctuations: Fluctuations in demand due to the varied output of clothing (winter, spring, autumn and summer), mostly at the beginning of each season, increase the risks of excessive working hours.
 Companies sourcing from fashion and apparel suppliers may often demand that the products are manufactured within a short time frame.
-In turn, suppliers are bound by contractual agreements to honour any commitments made in this respect.
+In turn, suppliers are bound by contractual agreementsto honour any commitments made in this respect, but contractual loopholes are often misused by companies to cancel orders and avoid their due diligence obligations.
 Seasonal work requires that employees work intensively and for long hours in a short space of time to meet demand.

-- Piece rate pay is pervasive in the garment manufacturing industry and is commonly found among factory-based workers and home-based workers.
-While research on the impact of piece rate pay on working hours and overtime is scarce, the pressure for low-wage workers to reach target earnings drives the occurrence of excessive working hours.
+• Piece-rate pay: Piece-rate pay is pervasive in the garment manufacturing industry and is commonly found among factory-based workers and home-based workers.
+While research on the impact of piece-rate pay on working hours and overtime is scarce, the pressure for low-wage workers to reach target earnings drives the occurrence of excessive working hours.

 Helpful Resources